lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 ArrayList has many methods , but you only need to know a handful of them, even fewer than you did for String and StringBuilder.
 We should also know that ArrayList implements toString() so that we can see the contents just by printing it.

+Note:  Arrays and Arraylists are both ordered meaning they have indexes!

 <b>add()</b>